 Our Resident Organizations

 - Kanopy Dance Company is launching Dancing with Kanopy at Home, a virtual class program!
 Classes are available for all ages.
 Ongoing enrollment.

 - While we’re closed, the James Watrous Gallery is exploring ways to share our exhibitions and celebrate contemporary Wisconsin artists online.
 Follow them on Instagram for the latest updates and visit their website to experience their Digital Online Gallery.

 - Our Spring 2020 exhibits are available as a digital gallery!

-- ClearCut – The Wages of Dominion was rescheduled as an online webinar.
+- ClearCut – The Wages of Dominion was recorded as an online webinar.
 Watch here.

 National Geographic Live